VividCortex/angular-recaptcha/README.md

 Form Validation
 ---------------

-**By default**, if placed in a [form](https://docs.angularjs.org/api/ng/directive/form) using [formControl](https://docs.angularjs.org/api/ng/type/form.FormController) the captcha will need to be checked for the form to be valid.
-If the captcha is not checked (if the user has not checked the box or the check has expired) the form will be marked as invalid.
-The validation key is `recaptcha`.
-You can **opt out** of this feature by setting the `required` attribute to `false` or a scoped variable that will evaluate to `false`.
-Any other value, or omitting the attribute will opt in to this feature.
+**By default**, the control is not required and thus, not validated, so if you want it to be required, you need to use the `required` directive provided by AngularJS.
+It follows the same semantics as any other traditional form input.

-You can also trigger the validation programatically if the captcha is not required, for example:
+You can also trigger the validation programmatically if the captcha is not required, for example:

 ```js
 vcRecaptchaService.execute(widgetId);